0x0f0f0f/gobba/README.md

 ![https://travis-ci.org/0x0f0f0f/minicaml.svg?branch=master](https://travis-ci.org/0x0f0f0f/minicaml.svg?branch=master)
 # minicaml

-**minicaml** is a small, dinamically typed purely functional programming language.
+**minicaml** is a small, dyhamically typed purely functional programming language.
 It is heavily inspired by the OCaml, Haskell and Scheme languages.
 **minicaml** was initially written as a midterm project for  the **Programming 2** course at the University of Pisa, taught by Professors Gianluigi Ferrari and